 I love baking with yogurt so much that I stopped using buttermilk completely.
 If you have a recipe using buttermilk, I have an easy substitution so you can swap it out with Greek yogurt.
 For every 1 cup of buttermilk, substitute with ¾ cup Greek yogurt and ¼ cup milk.

 - 2 teaspoon baking powder

 - ¾ cup granulated sugar

 - Apply non-stick spray to one 9-inch round cake pan and line the bottom with parchment or waxed paper.

-- In a large bowl, mix together sugar, yogurt, olive oil, eggs and vanilla extract until combined.
+- In a large bowl, mix together olive oil and sugar until light and fluffy.

 - Pour mixture into prepared cake pan.